-Interview of El Periódico de la Energía with AleaSoft in its 20th anniversary
+AleaSoft, September 10, 2019.
+Interview of El Periódico de la Energía with Antonio Delgado Rigal, PhD. in Artificial Intelligence, Founder and CEO of AleaSoft, on the 20th anniversary of the company.

 1.- Aleasoft about to turn 20, what does it feel like to be a leading company in energy market prices forecasting?